 For Harvard graduate students only.

 The Canada Program, funded by the William Lyon Mackenzie King endowment, examines Canadian economic, social, cultural, and political issues in their domestic and international dimensions.
-The program comprises a seminar speaker series, an annual faculty conference, graduate and undergraduate student affiliates, and two annual visiting professorships: the William Lyon Mackenzie King Visiting Professor of Canadian Studies, who chairs the seminar and organizes the faculty conference, and the William Lyon Mackenzie King Research Fellow.
+The program comprises a seminar speaker series, an annual faculty conference, graduate and undergraduate student affiliates, and two annual visitor opportunities: the William Lyon Mackenzie King Visiting Professor of Canadian Studies, who chairs the seminar and organizes the faculty conference, and the William Lyon Mackenzie King Research Fellows.

 The Canada Seminar meets several times each semester to host presentations by invited scholars, artists, public figures, and experts from various disciplines.
 The seminar provides a forum for the lively exchange of ideas on a wide range of issues and offers the Harvard community a perspective on Canadian scholarly and public life.